 Raza drew together the approaches and ontologies of art and science, allowing for absorption to take place across multiple levels in the creation of this work.
 “Absorption dramatises the differences between art and science, but it also shows us what they have in common”, wrote the Sydney Morning Herald’s John McDonald.
 “Artists, like scientists, are constantly pushing back the frontiers of the thinkable.”

-Absorption was later presented at the Gropius Bau, Berlin, in 2020, and is in development for the 2021 Ruhrtriennale.
+Absorption was later presented at the Gropius Bau, Berlin, in 2020, and the 2021 Ruhrtriennale.

 born 1974 in Buffalo, New York, US